dscarmo/playground/README.md

 # playground
 A place to test random stuff.
+The name of the file should indicate what i tried to do.